 Rumor has it that taking vitamin C for periods can affect your hormones and even make your period come sooner.

-But the evidence on this comes mainly from animals — with limited relevance to humans.
+But the evidence on this comes mainly from animals, with limited relevance to humans.
 For example, an October 2012 study in the Journal of Clinical Gynecology & Obstetrics found that rabbits given high levels of vitamin C had an increase in estrogen and a decrease in progesterone levels in their womb tissue.

 "This has translated into a common myth that large amounts of vitamin C can 'induce' bleeding by changing the ratio of estrogen to progesterone," says New Orleans-based Maria Sylvester Terry, RDN, dietitian for Ochsner Health's Eat Fit NOLA program.

-High-dose supplements can cause digestive issues, and if you're taking birth control pills or hormone replacement therapy, vitamin C could increase your estrogen levels too much, according to the Mayo Clinic.
+Here's why: High-dose supplements can cause digestive issues, and if you're taking birth control pills or hormone replacement therapy, vitamin C could increase your estrogen levels too much, according to the Mayo Clinic.

-But making sure you eat vitamin C-rich foods is a great choice, especially during your period.
 That's because vitamin C helps your body absorb iron, according to the Office of Dietary Supplements, and getting enough iron can be a challenge for people with heavy periods.
 Opt for produce like:

 - Bell peppers